syncfusion-content/wpf-docs/wpf/DropDownButtonAdv/Blendability.md

-* All the resources will be displayed on the Xaml file of the application.
+* All the resources will be displayed on the XAML file of the application.
 These resources can be edited to create a new Style.